Engineered immune cells take aim at hard-to-treat cancers

 Summary

-This early-phase study tests a new type of immunotherapy called CAR T cells that are designed to recognize and attack cancer cells with a protein called CD70.
-It is for people with lymphoma, myeloma, sarcoma, or kidney cancer that has returned or not responded to standard treatments.
-The main goals are to find a safe dose and understand side effects, while also checking if the treatment can shrink tumors.
+This early-phase study tests a new type of immunotherapy called CD70 CAR T cells in people with lymphoma, myeloma, and certain solid tumors (like kidney cancer and sarcomas) that have returned or not responded to standard treatments.
+The treatment involves taking a patient's own immune cells (T cells), modifying them in the lab to recognize and attack cancer cells that carry the CD70 protein, and then giving them back to the patient.
+The main goals are to find a safe dose and understand side effects.

 Disclaimer Read more